Changelog

 - Modified construction of

-part of models so that it works with models fitted using the “inner-outer” method.
-Extended theprint()
+computationspart of models so that it works with models fitted using the “inner-outer” method.
+Extended theprint()method for"bage_mod"so that it shows extra output for models fitted using the"inner-outer"method.

 bage 0.8.0